⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 • Your technological constraints (we are going to discuss it in the Development phase).

-One more thing that is going to help you in planning gamified experiences throughout your online course is a psychological background of gamification — it will help you to keep the balance and to avoid overloading your students with different elements, at the same time keeping them engaged.
+One more thing that is going to help you in planning gamified experiences throughout your online course is a psychological background of gamification — it will help you to keep the balance and avoid overloading your students with different elements while keeping them engaged.

 Ready to gamify your e-learning platform?